ChrstphrHll/npc_gen/students/Taewen Llamryl.md

 # Taewen Llamryl
 ---
 ### Description
-- Human Artificer from Qualnis
+- Human Artificer from Aldercrown Empire
 - 2nd year Assault student in Fiesn
-- long wavy auburn hair that's plain, Amber eyes, and Tan skin
+- long straight auburn hair that's plain, Amber eyes, and Tan skin
 - Is Fearless and High-spirited, and has Renewal as their ideal

 ### Organizations